Unable to Work Due to Mental Health Australia

 It’s free to know if you can claim insurance benefits.
 For immediate support Call Now 1300 873 252 or email us >

-Claiming TPD when you can't work
+Claiming TPD when you are unable to work

 About nine million Aussies have TPD insurance coverage in Australia, and a few hundred thousand claim their TPD benefits yearly.
 Total and Permanent Disability insurance aims to provide a safety net when you most need one.

-Sometimes, the unanticipated happens, and you find yourself in a challenging situation.
-Maybe you have had an accident on the road, been injured in a public place or been physically or mentally harmed by your job.
 How you acquired your medical condition is no consequence for a successful TPD payout.
 The only consideration is that you are physically or mentally unable to do your regular job or one for which you have experience and training.

 A good TPD claim lawyer will help you understand if you have a claim and your legal options.
 Aussie Injury Lawyers is a specialist insurance law firm, and our team has substantial expertise with insurance disability claims.
 It’s free to know where you stand.